Why You Shouldn't Watch Your P&L While Trading

 Every trader has been there: staring at their daily P&L, watching those numbers fluctuate with every tick, feeling their heart rate spike with each swing.
 It’s natural to want to know how you’re doing.
 After all, the whole point of trading is to make money, right?

-When you see red numbers flashing on your screen, something primal happens.
-Fear and panic don’t knock politely at the door of your rational mind—they kick it down.
-Suddenly, your carefully planned strategy goes out the window.
-You might exit a winning trade too early because you’re terrified of giving back profits, or you’ll hold a losing position far too long, hoping it will magically reverse.
+When you see red numbers flashing on your screen you might suddenly abandon your carefully planned strategy or you might exit a winning trade too early because you’re terrified of giving back profits, or you’ll hold a losing position far too long, hoping it will magically reverse.

 “we feel losses about twice as intensely as we feel gains”

-Behavioral economics has shown us something crucial: we feel losses about twice as intensely as we feel gains.
-This isn’t just a trading quirk; it’s hardwired into human psychology.
+Behavioral economics has shown us that we feel losses about twice as intensely as we feel gains.
+It’s hardwired into human psychology.
 When you constantly watch your P&L, you’re essentially amplifying this asymmetry.
 A $500 loss creates more psychological pain than the pleasure from a $500 gain, creating an emotional rollercoaster that clouds your judgment.

 This becomes particularly destructive over the course of a trading day.
 You might have five small wins and one larger loss, ending net positive, but because you felt that loss so acutely in the moment, you walk away feeling like you had a terrible day.

-If you have a sound trading strategy with a genuine edge, that edge typically plays out over weeks, months, or even years—not minutes or hours.
+If you have a sound trading strategy with a genuine edge, that edge typically plays out over weeks or months, not minutes or hours.
 Intraday fluctuations are mostly random noise.
 The problem is that when you watch every tick, that noise feels significant.
 Every dip looks like the start of a collapse; every rally looks like a rocket ship you might miss.